This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Comments

-1. Carter Kostler is now a heroine addict and menace to society.
-That’s how good being spoiled and played as a business pawn as a 13 year old can fuck you up!
+1. Carter Kostler is now addicted to drugs and menace to society.
+That’s how good being spoiled and played as a business pawn as a 13 year old can cause you trouble!
 Congrats Carter!

 2. I want to place an order.
 Love the bottle.